 • Respond automatically

-Faster response times and improved protection against modern threats.
+Benefits: Easily detect, fast response and improved protection against all types of modern threats.

-3. Biometric Security Growth : Passwords alone are becoming outdated.
+1. Biometric Security Growth: Passwords alone are becoming outdated.

 4. Cloud Security Expansion